 status |

-string | Terminal status: success, error, halted, or stopped. |
+string | Terminal status: success, error, or halted. |

 started_at |